 The Xbox One’s settings menu hides a lot of useful tweaks that aren’t obvious at first glance.
 As the Xbox platform evolves, we’ll likely see even more options for customization.

 If your Xbox is almost out of space, read up on everything you need to know about using an external drive to expand it.
+And if you want to start from scratch, here’s how to reset your Xbox One or 360.

 Image Credit: Barone Firenze and Naschy via Shutterstock.com